hanzoai/ROCm/docs/compatibility/compatibility-matrix.rst

    .. [#mi300_610-past-60] **For ROCm 6.1.0** - MI300A (gfx942) is supported on Ubuntu 22.04.4, RHEL 9.4, RHEL 9.3, RHEL 8.9, and SLES 15 SP5.
 MI300X (gfx942) is only supported on Ubuntu 22.04.4.
    .. [#mi300_602-past-60] **For ROCm 6.0.2** - MI300A (gfx942) is supported on Ubuntu 22.04.3, RHEL 8.9, and SLES 15 SP5.
 MI300X (gfx942) is only supported on Ubuntu 22.04.3.
    .. [#mi300_600-past-60] **For ROCm 6.0.0** - MI300A (gfx942) is supported on Ubuntu 22.04.3, RHEL 8.9, and SLES 15 SP5.
 MI300X (gfx942) is only supported on Ubuntu 22.04.3.
-   .. [#kfd_support-past-60] Starting ROCm 6.4.0, forward and backward compatibility between the AMD Kernel-mode GPU Driver (KMD) and its user space software is provided up to a year apart (assuming hardware support is available in both).
+   .. [#kfd_support-past-60] Starting from ROCm 6.4.0, forward and backward compatibility between the AMD Kernel-mode GPU Driver (KMD) and its user space software is provided up to a year apart (assuming hardware support is available in both).
 For earlier ROCm releases, the compatibility is provided for +/- 2 releases.
 These are the compatibility combinations that are currently supported.
    .. [#ROCT-rocr-past-60] Starting from ROCm 6.3.0, the ROCT Thunk Interface is included as part of the ROCr runtime package.